What is Zero Trust Approach: Importance and Challenges

 • Assuming that all devices and infrastructure can be compromised

-• Presuming login requests to critical resources and all network traffic are likely to be malicious or malicious
+• Presuming login requests to critical resources and all network traffic are likely to be malicious

 • Acknowledging that all access approvals to your system are risky, assessing damage quickly, and being prepared in advance to perform control and recovery operations